Orange Alert in Mallorca: What the AEMET Warning Means for the Island, Roads and Tourism

 Orange alert: Why Mallorca suddenly turns wet and stormy on Thursday

 The central question today is: Are we prepared for a short, intense change in the weather — or will a sudden downpour surprise us and disrupt roads and appointments?
-The national weather service AEMET has placed almost the entire island on orange alert, with only the far south remaining yellow for now.
+The national weather service AEMET has placed almost the entire island on Orange Alert: Torrential Rains — Is Mallorca Prepared?, with only the far south remaining yellow for now.
 That means more than a rainy walk: in some areas significant amounts of water and strong winds can occur in a short time.

 What to expect exactly

-Meteorologically speaking, short‑term extreme rainfall and thunderstorms are the main concerns.
+Meteorologically speaking, short‑term extreme rainfall and thunderstorms are the main concerns, as discussed in Orange Alert: How Mallorca Is Preparing for a Wet Late Summer.
 In the Serra de Tramuntana and in the north, locally up to 40 liters per square meter are possible in a short time.
 For everyday life this means: sudden water on small roads, softened embankments, slippery hairpin bends on the MA-10 and reduced visibility due to showers and gusty winds.
 The warnings come into effect on Thursday at 10:00, for the east, inland and south until around 18:00, and for the Tramuntana and northern zones initially until midnight — an extension into the early hours of Friday is not excluded.

 Noticeable temperature drop and mixed conditions